Constructing the extended Haagerup planar algebra: Properties of the generator

 As a consequence of being spherical and having $1$-dimensional $0$-box spaces, subfactor planar algebras always have a well-defined modulus, as described below.

 \begin{defn} We say that the planar algebra has {\em modulus} $d$ if the following relations hold.

 \end{defn}

 The {\em principal graphs} of a subfactor encode the fusion rules for the basic bimodules ${}_N M_M$ and ${}_M M_N$.
 The vertices of the principal graph are the isomorphism classes of simple $N$-$N$ and $N$-$M$ bimodules that occur in tensor products of the basic bimodules.
 The edges give the decompositions of tensor products of simple bimodules with the basic bimodule.
 The dual principal graph encodes similar information, but for $M$-$N$ and $M$-$M$ bimodules.
+This definition is due to Connes \cite{MR1303779} and Ocneanu \cite{MR996454}, together with later work of Jones \cite{bimodules} that lets you replace the original Hilbert space bimodules with algebraic bimodules, for example, ${}_M L^2(M)_N$ with ${}_M M_N$.

 In the language of planar algebras, the basic bimodule is a single strand, and the isomorphism classes of simple bimodules are equivalence classes of irreducible projections in the box spaces.
 For a more detailed description, see \cite[\S 4.1]{math/0808.0764}.